igrafx/KNIME-Mining-connector/howto.md

 With this node, you will be able to select the file you wish to upload to the iGrafx platform.
 You can try it with the [100_fake_cases.csv](https://github.com/igrafx/KNIME-Mining-connector/blob/dev/igrafx_extension/100_fake_cases.csv) file.

-You can then connect it to any node you wish to try, fill in the information by double clicking the node and execute the nodes.
+You can then connect it to any node you wish to try, fill in the information by double-clicking the node and execute the nodes.

 Set your credentials on the iGrafx Mining API Connection node.